Oghuz languages: Classification

 Two further languages, Crimean Tatar and Urum, are Kipchak languages, but have been heavily influenced by the Oghuz languages.
+The extinct Crimean Ottoman language, commonly referred to as the "southern dialect" of Crimean Tatar, was an Oghuz language.

 The extinct Pecheneg language was probably Oghuz, but as it is poorly documented, it is difficult to further classify it within the Oghuz family; it is therefore usually excluded from classification.

 Features

 The Oghuz languages share a number of features that have led linguists to classify them together.
 Some of the features are shared with other Turkic languages, and others are unique to the Oghuz family.

 Swedish turcologist and linguist Lars Johanson notes that Oghuz languages form a clearly discernible and closely related bloc within the Turkic language family as the cultural and political history of Oghuz Turks has linked them more closely up to the modern age when compared to other Turkic subgroups.